ozen-m/VS-AdaptiveGraphics/README.md

 - `FpsSampleDuration` - The duration (seconds) of the rolling window for average FPS, which will then compared against the Target FPS.
 Setting this lower cause more sudden changes, higher cause slower changes
 - `FpsTrendDuration` - The duration (seconds) to confirm a trend is sustained before an outlier FPS will be used in computing the average.
 Recommended is 3-5
 - `OutlierTolerance` - FPS is considered an outlier outside these bounds.
 This is multiplied to the average of the FPS sampled within the `FpsSampleDuration`
+- `AsymmetricPercentage` - Percentage to skew the Tolerance for the `TargetFPS`, setting this to `0` disables this.
+In effect, this makes reaction quicker when fps falls below the target, react conservatively when fps rises
 - `SettleInitial` - Wait period (seconds) to let the FPS settle before making adjustments initially on game start
 - `SettleAfterAdjust` - Wait period to let the FPS settle after making adjustments to the graphical settings
 - `SettleAfterPause` - Wait period to let the FPS settle after pausing.
 Used for external settings such as an external frame limiter in use when game is out of focus
 - `SamplingInterval` - How often (seconds) FPS calculated and collected

 ### Known Issues
-- Flicker observed from the sky occurs when view distance is changed (limitation?)
+- Flicker observed from the sky occurs when view distance is changed (Limitation?)
 - Stutters when changing settings that requires a shader reload (SSAO Quality, Shadow Quality).
 These lessen eventually as the stutters hit hardest when initially reloading the shaders for the set quality

 ### Future Plans
 - Documentation
-- Asymmetric tolerance (react quickly when fps drops, react conservatively when fps rises)
 - Minimize oscillations if present
 - Configuration presets
 - Dynamic view distance steps
 - Environment aware (Caves, Below ground, Day/Night)
 - FPS Cap compatibility
 - Testing on different averaging methods
-- VRAM protection if the game provides the information

 #### Feedbacks, suggestions, and support are all welcome and appreciated!
 You can reach me in the Vintage Story discord server.